 - Remember the Three Rs: Reuse old holiday cards by tearing off the cover image and using them as gift name tags for next year.
 Thus Reducing the need to buy new name tags.
 Recycle the back half of the cards.

 - With Styrofoam, peanuts, and air filled plastic bubbles remember these Do Not break down and decompose in landfills.
 These items can be used over again each and every year.
-When they are no longer usable, then visit Greenpages.org to learn where the closest drop-off center for these items are to where you live.
+When they are no longer usable, then visit Greenpages.org to learn where the closest drop-off center for these items are locally.

-Television shows, comedians, and perhaps yourself have made jokes or wonder about all the over-the-top decorations and lights used on some houses.
+Television shows, comedians, and perhaps even us have made jokes or wonder about all the over-the-top decorations and lights used on some houses.
 Yes, we all need to remember the real reason for Christmas and keeping Christ in Christmas is easy after we see Jesus’ real face and full passion on the Shroud of Turin.

-- Your electric bill will go sky high if you go over the top with lights.
+- Our electric bill will go sky high if we go over the top with lights.

-- If you are putting lights up outside your house to whatever degree, use the new LED lights to save energy and money.
+- If we are putting lights up outside our house to whatever degree, use the new LED lights to save energy and money.
 An approximate savings of at least 60% should be seen between old incandescent decorative lights, up to 7 watts each and LED lights that use only half of one watt to 2 watts each.
 Realized savings can be as high as 90%

 - Remember Charlie Brown's Christmas tree and the real reason for Christmas?
 Simple is better for most people, so try to stay away from all those Blow-Up Decors that use fans and lights.

 Many of us travel to see friends and visit family during the holidays.
-When leaving your house or apartment for a few days or longer, you can be Greener by unpluging electronics that always draw electricity even when off.
+When leaving our house or apartment for a few days or longer, we can be Greener by unplugging electronics that always draw electricity even when off.

 The bottom line:

 - Unplug these items when going away for two days or more.
-So by pulling the plug or shutting off your Power Strip you are saving 100% on the electricity consumption.
+So by pulling the plug or shutting off the Power Strip we are saving 100% on that electricity consumption.

-If you have suggestions on how we can make Christmas more environmentally friendly, please become a Free member and contact us.
-UPDATE NOTE: Free Membership now at Going True Green
+If you have suggestions on how we can make Christmas more environmentally friendly, please become contact us.

 Bill Lauto, at GoingTrueGreen.com